INFORMATION ABOUT THE ART GALLERY

 “Call for Artists”

-March 1 – March 31, 2023
+November 1 – December 21, 2023

-Arizona artists are invited to participate in this juried exhibition at CPAC.
+Photographers are invited to participate in this juried exhibition at CPAC.
 Each artist can submit up to three pieces.
 Submissions are welcome from across the spectrum of visual arts.
 The entry fee is $30.
-All artwork must be for sale.
+All artworks must be for sale.
 CPAC will retain 25% of the sale & handle the paperwork.
 Please remember this as you price your work on your entry form.
 Artists agree to pay CPAC their 25% commission on any work displayed during the exhibit that is sold within 30 days after take-down of the show.

 Prizes: First Place – $300, Second Place – $200, Third Place – $100, Three Honorable Mentions